Top Dog Choice

 Persist with training

-Shorter sessions (5 minutes), more frequent, with juicier rewards.
-Accepting that you are going to "lose" some ground temporarily is part of the process.
+Shorter sessions (5 minutes), more frequent, with higher-value rewards.
+Accepting that you will "lose" some ground temporarily is part of the process.

 • New reactivity that includes biting.